 Wildfire Wednesday

-Introducing Wildfire Wednesday, 1000 Friends' weekly storytelling project aimed at empowering Oregonians to navigate life with wildfire.
+1000 Friends' weekly storytelling project is empowering Oregonians to navigate life with wildfire.

 We are seeing increased prevalence and severity of wildfire—and increased pressure from development interests to build in locations that are more wildfire-prone.
 Fortunately, there are plenty of tools in our statewide land use program that can help to mitigate risk and support communities living with wildfire.

-So, each Wednesday for the foreseeable future, we will be publishing a news post about wildfire on our website, sharing it with our wildfire email subscribers (sign up here), and on social media.
-You can check out our weekly #WildfireWednesday content on Facebook, Instagram, and LinkedIn.
-We also invite you to join in the conversation.
-We would love to see and amplify your stories; please email us with your ideas!
+So, each Wednesday for the foreseeable future, we will be publishing a news post about wildfire on our website and sharing it with our wildfire email subscribers (sign up here).
+We also have biweekly #WildfireWednesday content on Facebook, Instagram, and LinkedIn.
+And, most importantly, we invite you to join in the conversation.
+Please email us with your ideas!

 1000 Friends' Wildfire Wednesday stories